Nikhil190804/Python_Based_Assembler_And_Simulator/README.md

 This is the repository for our group project for computer organization course .
 # The main script for running the assembler is "Assembler.py".
-Due to sudden change in format of the input and output we were not able to figure out that in the given deadline , so please cinsider our latest commit.
+Due to sudden change in format of the input and output we were not able to figure out that in the given deadline , so please consider our latest commit.